darkwallet/darkwallet/README.md

 We want to start with a simple premise: Bitcoin in your browser.
 We want a beautiful experience with privacy features built in by default.

-This wallet will serve as a platform or a starting codebase to deliver a high quality Bitcoin that serves you, the users.
+This wallet will serve as a platform or a starting codebase to deliver a high quality Bitcoin that serves the people.

 Running
 -----------